iamprem/summarizer/README.md

 ## Introduction
 The idea of this project is to build a model for e-commerce data that summarize large amount of customer reviews of a product to give an overview about the product.
-The result of this model can be used to get an overview of what are the most important reveiws that many customers complaining or praising about a particular product without reading all of the reviews.
+The result of this model can be used to get an overview of what are the most important reviews that many customers complaining or praising about a particular product without reading all of the reviews.
+The main tasks involved in this project are data collection, data cleaning, implementation of two summarization algorithms and getting the final summary in Apache Spark.

 ## Dataset
 ### Data Collection